-Grant applications will be considered for theoretical research relevant to the description of atomic processes in plasmas.
+Grant applications will be considered for analytical and computational research relevant to the description of atomic processes in plasmas.
 In addition to overall scientific merit, emphasis will be given to work that promises to aid the understanding of the basic atomic processes that are important for modeling of magnetically confined plasmas.
-The program has found understanding electronatom and electron-ion collisions and the radiation emitted by atoms and ions to be of importance for the modeling of plasma behavior in experiments.
-Some current areas where atomic processes are considered to be important include the effects of transport, the effects of impurities and the understanding of diagnostic methods.
+The program has found understanding electron-atom and electron-ion collisions and the radiation emitted by atoms and ions to be of importance for the modeling of plasma behavior in experiments.
+Some current areas where atomic processes are considered to be important include transport, impurities, plasma-wall interaction, and the understanding of diagnostic methods.